TelemetryDeck/docs/articles/insights-about-daily-users.md

 featured:
 description: A guide on how to create an insight that displays the number of daily users
 lead: As creators of apps, the feeling of knowing that your app gets used is amazing.
 Here is our step-by-step guide for getting a handy insight into your daily active users' statistics!
-searchEngineTitle: Track the Number of Daily Active Users in Your App
+searchEngineTitle: Track the number of daily active users in your app
 searchEngineDescription: A guide on how to create an insight that displays the number of daily active users (DAU).
 order: 10
 ---